umsn-abl/rrosales-ajpm-discrimination-substance-use-abcd/README.md

 ## description

 This code uses ABCD Release 5.1 data to assess the association between ethnic discrimination and substance use and susceptibility to use.
-Descriptive statistics (prevalence) and adjusted odds ratios (binary logistic regression models) are used to quantify this association.
+Descriptive statistics (prevalence) and binary logistic regression models (adjusted odds ratios) are used to quantify this association.

 ## files